Who’s favorite side dish is mashed potatoes?! Me me me!! Belle Belle Belle!! We love mashed potatoes, the ultimate comfort food.

 Start with 6-7 medium to large Russet Potatoes.

 “Are you all ready to have a rockin’ mashed potato time?”

 Cut them in halves or thirds depending on the size of the potato.
 This will ensure they cook the same.
-You can’t boil a large russet and a medium russet for the same amount of time and expect them to cook the same.

-If you’ve come to my page looking for healthy recipes, we need to have a serious sit-down conversation about your expectations of me and the food produced in my kitchen.
-I use a WHOLE stick of butter every. single. time. 😀
+If you’ve come here looking for healthy recipes, we need to have a sit-down conversation about your expectations of me.
+I use sticks (yes, plural) of butter every. single. time. 😀

 Everything is okay in moderation, right?
-Right.
-Glad we agree! 😀
+Right!

-Topped with pan-gravy.
+Topped with pan-gravy…

 Accompanied by fried pork chops, salad and garlic bread. 🙂

 The Best Mashed Potatoes